Revisiting the 12 league games which Arsenal’s Invincibles failed to win

-Arsenal remain the only team to go an entire Premier League season unbeaten, but several others have won the title with more points than the 90 the Gunners picked up in 2003-04.
+Arsenal remain the only team to go an entire Premier League season unbeaten, but they didn’t have it all their own way in 2003-04.

 A 37-year-old Teddy Sheringham put the visitors ahead at Highbury, only for Thierry Henry to equalise from the penalty spot before half-time… at the second time of asking, after his first spot-kick was ordered to be retaken due to encroachment.